moonymango/enmovito/memory-bank/systemPatterns.md

 - Group parameters by unit type for logical organization
 - Use Plotly's 'matches' property to link only x-axes between subplots

+### Modular Architecture

+The modular architecture provides several benefits:
+- Clear separation of concerns
+- Improved maintainability
+- Better code organization
+- Reduced code duplication
+- Easier testing and debugging
+- More flexible extension points

 ## Critical Implementation Paths

 ### Data Loading Path

-1. User selects CSV file
+1. User selects CSV file via the ControlPanel
+2. Main application passes the file path to the DataHandler
-2. Application reads header lines to understand the structure:
+3. DataHandler reads header lines to understand the structure:
    - First line contains airframe information (skipped)
    - Second line contains full parameter names with units
    - Third line contains abbreviated parameter names
-3. Application creates mappings between abbreviated and full parameter names
+4. DataHandler creates mappings between abbreviated and full parameter names
-4. CSV data is loaded using pandas, skipping the first two lines
+5. CSV data is loaded using pandas, skipping the first two lines
-5. Numeric columns are identified for plotting
+6. Numeric columns are identified for plotting
-6. Time columns are identified for x-axis options
+7. Time columns are identified for x-axis options
-7. UI is updated with available parameters using full names for display
+8. ControlPanel is updated with available parameters using full names for display

 ### Visualization Path

-1. User selects parameters (possibly after filtering by category)
+1. User selects parameters in the ControlPanel (possibly after filtering by category)
 2. User can click "Select All Visible" to select all currently visible parameters
+3. User clicks "Generate Plot" button, triggering the plot_requested signal
+4. Main application receives the signal and calls the VisualizationPanel's generate_plot method
-3. Application retrieves selected data from DataFrame using the actual column names
+5. VisualizationPanel retrieves selected data from DataFrame using the actual column names
-4. Parameters are grouped by unit type
+6. Parameters are grouped by unit type using DataHandler's extract_unit method
-5. Plotly figure is created with appropriate configuration
+7. Plotly figure is created with appropriate configuration
    - Subplots are created for each unit group
    - X-axes are linked for synchronized zooming
    - Y-axes remain independent for optimal scaling
-6. Figure is rendered to HTML at a specific file path
+8. Figure is rendered to HTML at a specific file path
-7. HTML is displayed in PyQt WebEngineView
+9. HTML is displayed in PyQt WebEngineView within the VisualizationPanel
-8. Individual clear button is created for the plot
+10. Individual clear button is created for the plot

 ### Parameter Selection Path

-1. User filters parameters by category or selects them directly
+1. User filters parameters by category or selects them directly in the ControlPanel
 2. When a category button is clicked:
    - If it's a new category, parameters are filtered to show only that category
    - If it's the same category again, all parameters are shown